Gaussian measures on the of space of Riemannian metrics: Appendix by Y. Canzani, D. Jakobson and L. Silberman Lipschitz distance. Applications to the study of diameter and Laplace eigenvalues.

 \section{Appendix by Y. Canzani, D. Jakobson and L. Silberman\\ Lipschitz distance.
 Applications to the study of diameter and Laplace eigenvalues.}

 In this section we shall prove tail estimates for a Lipschitz-type distance $\rho$ defined below, and use those estimates to prove that the \emph{diameter} and \emph{Laplace eigenvalue} functionals are measurable with respect to the Gaussian measures defined in Section \ref{sec:Gaussian}, and to give tail estimates for them.
+We maintain the hypothesis that all metrics under consideration have the same associated volume form $\dv$, though the results could be easily modified to remove this assumption.